thisjustin123/cs-4756-final/GAMEPLAN.md

 ## Evaluation Metrics

+We run each policy for 10,000 timesteps (resetting whenever a trajectory fails) in order to evaluate / gather the following metrics.
+This is because our trajectories vary significantly in length, for a very poor policy may repeatedly crash immediately whereas a good policy may take many iterations to crash, or the scene may simply terminate in time.

 ### Total Reward

 The Total Reward is the sum of all timesteps' rewards across all trajectories.
 We use this as a simple evaluation metric to see which policy accumulates the most rewards across all timesteps.

 However, this may unfairly bias a car that crashes immediately (-1) every step rather than one that tries a bit, gets lightly punished with negative rewards, then crashes.
+As such, we present our next metric...

 ### Average Reward (AAR)

 The Average reward of a trajectory is sum of the rewards of each timestep, divided by the number of timesteps of that run.

-The Average Reward METRIC is the Average of the Average Rewards, averaged across the total number of timesteps / rewards.
-In other words, it is the average reward across all trajectories.
+The Average Reward METRIC is the Average of the Average Rewards, averaged across the total number of runs.
+In other words, it is the average of the average rewards across each trajectory.

 We use this as a metric since the total number of timesteps itself serves as a metric for autonomous driving success, given that we observe that the driver almost always crashes (to get a `-1` reward).